-Attachment 1 includes current information on the HACP developments at Murray Towers, Glen Hazel and Oak Hill that are proposed for RAD conversion.
+Attachment 1 includes current information on the HACP developments at Murray Towers, Glen-Hazel and Oak Hill that are proposed for RAD conversion.
 For each development approved for RAD conversion, Attachment 1 includes the following information:

-Current Units: Total number of units, bedroom size distribution and unit type the bedroom size distribution or the unit type including de minimis reductions development as part of the RAD conversion and, if so, the location, number of units, bedroom size distribution, and unit type where known.

-Post-Conversion Units: If applicable, any changes proposed to the current number of units,

-Transfer of Assistance: Whether HACP intends to transfer assistance to another and PBRA follows below.

-PBV or PBRA: Whether HACP intends to convert the development to the Project conversion.
-Developments converted through the RAD program are not eligible for Public Housing Capital Funds.
+Current Units: Total number of units, bedroom size distribution and unit type¶ Post-Conversion Units: If applicable, any changes proposed to the current number of the bedroom size distribution or the unit type including deunits. minimisreductions Whether HACP intends to transfer assistance to another Transfer of Assistance: development as part of the RAD conversion and, if so, the location. number of units, bedroom size distribution, and unit type whereknown.
+PBV or PBRA: Whether HACP intends to convert the development to the Project Based Voucher (PBV) program or to the Project Based Rental-Assistance (PBRA) program, along with information onresident rights, resident participation, waiting list and grievanceprocedures applicable to each program.
+A more detaileddiscussionof PBV and PBRA follows below.
+Capital Fund Impact: The current amount of Capital Fund dollars received prior to RAD conversion.
+Developments converted through the RADprogram are not eligible for Public Housing Capital Funds.
 A more detailed discussion of the projected Capital Fund impact of RAD conversion follows below.

-Based Voucher (PBV) program or to the Project Based Rental Assistance (PBRA) program, along with information on resident rights, resident participation, waiting list and grievance procedures applicable to each program.
-A more detailed discussion of PBV conversion

-Capital Fund Impact: The current amount of Capital Fund dollars received prior to RAD

-Transfer of Waiting List: How existing waiting lists will be addressed as part of the
+Transfer of Waiting List: How existing waiting lists will be addressed as part of the eonversion.